 The next day we visited several sites around Zagreb, including Veliki Tabor and Kumrovec.
 At the end we went bird watching at the Ornithological Station Savica in Zagreb.
 After the third night in Zagreb we drove to Slovenia for three days.

 Coming back from Slovenia we drove to Opatja for two nights.
-The full day was pent touring the Istria peninsula.
+The full day was spent touring the Istria peninsula.
 We visited Lovran, Hum, Motovun, and Rovinj.

 After the second night in Opatja we headed east to Plitvice.
 It was a great drive through the mountains on unpaved roads.
 We saw deer and three foxes.
 It was fun.

 From Plitvice we headed for Bosna i Hercegovina (Bosnia and Herzegovina) for one night in Sarajevo.

 Coming back from Bosnia, we drove northwest to Split, where we stayed for two nights.
 I went on a city tour of Split with a local guide.
 Split with the Palace of Diocletian is fantastic.
 The Historical Complex of Split with the Palace of Diocletian is a UNESCO World Heritage Site.

 The next day we explored Trogir, another nice Old Town.
 The Historic City of Trogir also is a UNESCO World Heritage Site.